TTK4130/ttk4130.github.io/docs/animation.rst

     controls.enablePan = true;
     controls.enableRotate = true;

-The last and final step in any animation in Three.js is defining and running our animation loop.
-We'll also add some axes to have something to look at.
+The last and final step in any animation in Three.js is defining and running our animation loop and to add some axes to have something to look at.

 .. code::